Liberal Democrats 25 years and 106 MPs

 Russell Johnson – Inverness.
 First elected 1964.
 Retired GE 1997 and constituency lost.

 David Alton – Liverpool Mossley Hill.
-First elected 1979.
+First elected 1979 by election.
 Retired GE 1997 & constituency abolished.

 Simon Hughes – Southwark and Bermondsey.
-First elected 1983.
+First elected 1983 by election.
+Defeated 2015.

 Paddy Ashdown – Yeovil.
 First elected 1983.
 Retired GE 2001